wormtable/wormtable/docs/source/performance.rst

 schema, to save another 14 bytes per row.

 This tweaking makes a considerable difference.
-This VCF 2.8 gigs compressed, and  15 gigs uncompressed.
+The source VCF file is 2.8GB when gzip compressed, and 15GB uncompressed.
+When we use the automatic schema from ``vcf2wt`` the resulting wormtable is 23.5GB.
+However, when we make the changes mentioned above, the wormtable requires only 10.2GB.

 .. warning:: It is very important that rows are less than approximately 16K.
 Over this threshold, performance degrades considerably.